...about the Misenchanted Page.

 - What all have you got on here, anyway?

 - Damned if I know; it's accumulated for more than twenty years now, and I long ago lost track of what's here.
-There's a sitemap, but it's usually out of date.
-I've started redesigning the site half a dozen times and never completely finished the job; I no longer even pretend it'll ever be consistent, let alone up to date.
+There's a sitemap, but it may be out of date.
+I've started redesigning the site half a dozen times and never completely finished the job, but it's close now.

-I really do try every so often to get it cleaned up and better-organized, but I'm not going to promise anything.
+I really do try to keep it cleaned up and reasonably organized, but I'm not going to promise anything.

 - I remember seeing something on here once before, but now I can't find it; did you take it down?

-No. Or probably not, anyway.
-I move stuff around and update it, but I almost never completely remove anything.
-If there was an article or image on here, it's almost certainly still here somewhere -- but I probably don't know where any better than you do.
+Maybe.
+I move stuff around and update it, but I almost never completely remove anything; I try to always leave a redirect so that old addresses still work.
+If there was an article or image on here, it's almost certainly still here somewhere -- but I may not know where any better than you do.

 Pretty much the only stuff that actually gets removed is broken links (when I notice them), or dated announcements that are replaced with more current ones, and even then I'll usually keep the images around, even if you can't find them anymore.